Arno Lamoer: Corruption

 A source within the Western Cape Crime Intelligence unit leaked information that revealed that Lamoer was warned by national police commissioner Riah Phiyega that he was being investigated for his associated with an alleged Cape Town drug-dealer and well-known businessperson.
-It was alleged that Lamoer's daughter had received R20,000 deposited directly into her account as a wedding gift to help pay-off a load by the owner of a Cape Town based tow-truck company who was also a close friend.
+It was alleged that Lamoer's daughter had received R20,000 deposited directly into her account as a wedding gift to help pay-off a loan by the owner of a Cape Town based tow-truck company who was also a close friend.
 It was alleged by a senior police source that the Crime Intelligence Unit was retaliating for an investigation Lamoer had launched looking into corruption within the unit.

 Lamoer was criticised by the Western Cape parliament's standing committee on community safety for his silence on the allegations and urged him to give a statement about the allegations.
 In 2018 Lamoer was given a six year prison sentence for corruption.